-Previously, I have taught WRIT 150 in the Identity & Diversity in American Contexts and Globalization: Current Issues & Cross-Cultural Perspectives; Issues in Aesthetics; and Technology and Social Change thematics.
-I have also taught WRIT 340 Advanced Writing for Social Sciences and for Arts and Humanities.
+Previously, I have taught WRIT 150 in the Identity & Diversity in American Contexts; Globalization: Current Issues & Cross-Cultural Perspectives; Issues in Aesthetics; and Technology and Social Change thematics.
+I have also taught WRIT 340 Advanced Writing for Social Sciences; for Arts and Humanities; and for Health Sciences.

 My primary research interest focuses on classical Greek rhetorical theories and the ways in which the connections between visuality and epistemology are intertwined in Greek thought.
 My dissertation project explored the ways in which classical Greek rhetorical theory frames perceptual knowledge as shared cultural phenomena.